Pretty-Good-Freedom-Tech/documents/knowledge-graph/back-end.md

 Bolt access: `bolt://testorly.nosfabrica.com` or `bolt+s://testorly.nosfabrica.com` (we will probably want to spin up a new Orly instance at a url like `https://testorly-knowledge-graph.nosfabrica.com`)

-Once enabled, I will test the connection here: [Brainstorm Knowledge Graph front end starter prototype, test page 7](https://brainstorm-knowledge-graph.vercel.app/#/helloWorld/testPage7).
+Once enabled, I will test the connection from my Brainstorm Knowledge Graph front end starter prototype, [test page 7](https://brainstorm-knowledge-graph.vercel.app/#/helloWorld/testPage7).
 When I run this app locally, bolt (not bolt+s) works.
 But the deployed app requires SSL/TLS.

 I managed to enable SSL/TLS for connections to `bolt+s://straycat.brainstorm.social:7687` on my Brainstorm 1.0 prototype (see [straycat.brainstorm.social](https://straycat.brainstorm.social) by making the following edits to `/etc/neo4j/neo4j.conf`: